-Both Moses and Muhammad died a natural death and were buried.
-The end of the mission of Jesus on earth was unusual; crucifixion according to Christian beliefs and being raised up to heavens without crucifixion according to Muslim beliefs.
+Both Moses and Muhammad died of natural causes and were buried.
+The end of the mission of Jesus on earth was unusual; crucifixion according to Christian beliefs and being raised up to the heavens without crucifixion according to Muslim beliefs.